Travel, Travel Tips

 Though I once sang their praises for their return shipping refund (which ended in November 2022), I learned the hard way not to use the PayPal platform for any foreign transactions.

-You see, last month we booked several Airbnbs for our trip to Spain and Italy, and to avoid Airbnb’s conversion fees, I always book in the local currency (Euros, in this case).
+You see, last month Michael and I booked several Airbnbs for our trip to Spain and Italy, and to avoid Airbnb’s conversion fees, I booked in the local currency (Euros, in this case).
 I felt quite smart and smug, booking in foreign currency on a card with zero foreign transaction fees.
 However, it was a little late in the evening, and my wallet was way over there – so I just clicked through PayPal to complete the transaction on my Chase card.
+Easy, done.

 This post contains affiliate or referral links, and I may receive a small commission or credit if you click through one of these links (at no additional cost to you!).
 This allows me to continue sharing content without advertisements, so thank you!